 (D) Exception for direct discharges to lake Erie.
-If it is necessary to determine a WLA for a direct discharge to lake Erie, the mixing assumptions contained in rule 3745-2-05 of the Administrative Code shall be used.
+If it is necessary to determine a WLA for a direct discharge to lake Erie, the mixing assumptions contained in paragraph (B) of rule 3745-2-05 of the Administrative Code shall be used.

 (E) Exception for direct discharges to the Ohio river.
-If it is necessary to determine a WLA for a direct discharge to the Ohio river, the mixing assumptions contained in rule 3745-2-05 of the Administrative Code shall be used.
+If it is necessary to determine a WLA for a direct discharge to the Ohio river, the mixing assumptions contained in paragraph (A)(2)(f) of rule 3745-2-05 of the Administrative Code shall be used.

 (F) Multiple discharges.
 When the director determines that it is necessary to consider multiple discharges in a WLA, the loading capacity may be distributed among discharges using a method deemed appropriate by the director, based on site-specific considerations.
 This WLA shall be developed pursuant to rule 3745-2-05 of the Administrative Code.